sabifo4/sabifo4.github.io/02_contact.md

 ## __Contact__

-You can reach me via email at [s.alvarez-carretero@ucl.ac.uk](mailto://s.alvarez-carretero@ucl.ac.uk).
+You can always reach me at [s.alvarez-carretero@ucl.ac.uk](mailto://s.alvarez-carretero@ucl.ac.uk).

-Please send me a message if you want to arrange an in-person meeting.
-When in London, you can find me either at the Medawar building or at the Darwin building at the following address:
+Please send me an email if you want to arrange an in-person meeting either at the Medawar building or at the Darwin building at the following address:

 Division of Biosciences, GEE Deparment<br>
 University College London<br>